DariuszWietecha/angular-jest/README.md

 #### Runing unit tests:
 1. Install dependencies and build using `npm install`.
-1. Run unit tests by `npm test`.
+2. Run unit tests by `npm test`.
-2. To check test coverage run `npm test -- --coverage --watchAll`.
+3. To check test coverage run `npm test -- --coverage --watchAll`.
+4. To run single spec run `jest categories-list.component.spec.ts`.
+Adding `only` to particular it will let to run one test e.g. `it.only('should create'...`

 ## Notes
 * .vscode directory was committed to the repository to let to debug app - launch Chrome against localhost, with sourcemaps.
 Steps:
-1. Serve app by `npm run serve`
+1. Runing the app in the development mode
-2. Run "Launch Chrome against localhost, with sourcemaps" debugger task.
+2. Run `Launch Chrome against localhost, with sourcemaps` debugger task.
 3. App will be opened in new Chrome window on [http://localhost:4200](http://localhost:4200) with active breakpoints defined in VSCode.